imeleges/REMA_Dubai/README.md

 	<sub>Number of unique values per feature</sub>
 </p>

-On the diagram above some columns have a high number of unique values ex. **759 options for area in sqrt** while others have much fewer variantions ex. **chiller free Yes/No**
+On the diagram above some columns have a high number of unique values ex. **759 options for area in sqrt** while others have much fewer variations ex. **chiller free Yes/No**

 #### Prices